-A few weeks ago I attended I had privilege to be invited for the Jinan Dialogue-South Africa (Johannesburg)-China (Jinan) Economic and Trade Cooperation Conference on 20th September 2024 as I was VIP guest for the South Africa International Industrial Expo & China (South Africa) International Trade Expo , an international exhibition covering various industrial categories which are dedicated to enterprises and institutions from all African countries.
+A few week’s ago I had the privilege of being invited to attend the Jinan Dialogue – South Africa Economic and Trade Cooperation Conference on 20th September 2024 as I was VIP guest for the South Africa International Industrial Expo & China (South Africa) International Trade Expo , an international exhibition covering various industrial categories which are dedicated to enterprises and institutions from all African countries.
 The expo focused on industrialization ,with advanced technology from exhibitors from Jiam China.
 A few days before that I had attended The Africa Aerospace and Defence (AAD) 2024 at Air Force Military base at Waterkloof , it is the largest gathering of industry players in aerospace and defence (manufacturers and innovators) ,high-level international delegations & Defence Chiefs of Arms .China showcased advanced military technology which included The Xian Y-20A, China’s home-grown strategic military transport aircraft.China is making strategic move to become a world power house using technology .

 In the 21st century, technology has become the cornerstone of economic development and power.
 With a vast young population, China has recognized the potential of this demographic dividend and has strategically invested in science, technology, engineering, and mathematics (STEM) education to advance its technological capabilities.
 This article explores how China is leveraging its youth to enhance research-based universities in STEM fields, compares graduate output with the USA, Europe, and Africa, and analyzes how this strategy is boosting China’s global economic influence.